 - Fee to be determined on an annual basis by the City Council Fee Committee. - Uniform pricing per square foot of usable city space including sidewalk areas, parking spaces, loading zones and travel lanes.
-No fractional parking spaces allowed. - The EDC recommends the Fee Committee's consideration of lost parking revenue and cost of jersey barrier installation and storage. - The EDC recognizes the City's overall parking revenues' continued growth and the economic stimulus created by providing additional seasonal capacity for restaurants. - Using the city's calculations, the current May 1-Oct 9 parking space value would be \$3,517.
+No fractional parking spaces allowed.
+EDC to discuss two tier approach: 1) sidewalk areas, and 2) on-street (parking, loading, etc.) - The EDC recommends the Fee Committee's consideration of fully burdened cost recovery, inclusive of lost parking revenue, cost of jersey barrier installation and storage, administrative expenses incurred by City. - The EDC recognizes the City's overall parking revenues' continued growth and the economic stimulus created by providing additional seasonal capacity for restaurants. - Using the city's calculations, the current May 1-Oct 9 parking space value would be \$3,517.
 The City recovers a portion of the lost revenue when the driver chooses an alternate City parking space. - 2023: Outdoor dining permit fees estimated to be around \$80,000.
 Approximately 30 parking spaces are offline to accommodate dining permits.